mabdulloh/tracking_number/README.md

 A Spring Boot-based REST API for generating unique tracking numbers and storing them in MongoDB.
 Containerized with Docker and orchestrated via Docker Compose for easy deployment.

+## Live Application
+This API is live on ``https://tracking-number-app-3g67.onrender.com`` using render as cloud hosting and mongodb atlas as mongodb hosting

 ## Prerequisites
 - Java 17+